3 strategies to cultivate comprehensive entrepreneurship ecosystems

 Student grant programs like our E-Team program supplies the early funding that student science and technology entrepreneurs need to advance their innovations beyond the classroom or laboratory, and connects students with a vast network of peers and mentors.
 Government grant opportunities like the Accelerate R2 Network Challenge help seed networks and support institutions addressing community resilience through innovation.
 Programs that support university faculty, like our Faculty Grants program, help university faculty and administration establish the infrastructure to identify and support student entrepreneurs.

-By supporting the entrepreneurial and STEM initiatives of universities, stakeholders in entrepreneurship ecosystems can amplify the potential impact of university programming and the social good of university-backed innovation.
+By supporting the entrepreneurial and STEM initiatives of universities, collaborators in entrepreneurship ecosystems can amplify the potential impact of university programming and the social good of university-backed innovation.

 prioritize diversity and inclusion to ensure entrepreneurship ecosystems accurately reflect the communities they intend to support.